A Message From The Fund Manager,

 Welcome to the GA-Courtenay Special Situations Fund.

-Portfolio holdings differ not by selection philosophy but by maturity.
-Some monopolies are long established; others are earlier in their lifecycle, where durable moats exist but are only identifiable through rigorous, first principles research.
-By holding equities across the maturity spectrum, the fund combines portfolio balance with long-term compounding while remaining anchored to a consistent underlying investment logic.
+Across the full range of fund holdings, some businesses will be long established; others earlier in their lifecycle, where durable moats exist but are identifiable only through rigorous, first-principles research.
+By holding equities across the maturity spectrum, the fund combines balance with long-term compounding while remaining anchored to a consistent investment logic.

-Leverage is applied not to speculate on sectors, narratives, or timing, but to amplify exposure to durability itself.
-By restricting the long book to businesses where competitive erosion is structurally constrained, the fund seeks exceptional long-term outcomes without the fragility typically associated with high-return strategies.
-Systemic market dislocations—such as liquidity shocks or regime breaks—are addressed separately through an always-on, positive-carry hedge, protecting the path to compounding through periods of elevated volatility.
+Leverage is applied not to speculate, but to amplify exposure to durability itself.
+By restricting investments to businesses where competitive erosion is structurally constrained, the fund seeks advantaged long-term outcomes without the fragility typically associated with high-return strategies.
+Systemic market dislocations are addressed through an always-on, positive-carry hedge, protecting the path to compounding through periods of elevated volatility.

 In April 2025, The Hedge Fund Journal recognised GA-Courtenay Special Situations as the best-performing event-driven UCITS hedge fund over the trailing five-year period.
-That record, however, also encompasses a full platform transition following the withdrawal of financing and derivative arrangements in 2023, which were only re-established from the second half of 2025.
-This period tested—and ultimately reinforced—the fund’s infrastructure, counterparties, and risk disciplines.
+That record encompasses a full platform transition following the withdrawal of financing and derivative arrangements in 2023, re-established only from the second half of 2025—a period that tested and ultimately reinforced the fund’s infrastructure, counterparties, and risk disciplines.

 Best regards,